The Best Smart Coffee Machine In 2022

 Pod coffee machines

-Again, I’ll be preaching to the converted here, you won’t need me to tell you what a pod coffee makeking equipment is.
+Again, I’ll be preaching to the converted here, you won’t need me to tell you what a pod coffee machine is.

 Pod coffee machines all started with a chap called Eric Favre, a Swiss fella who had a bit of friendly spousal banter with his Italian wife about Swiss coffee vs. Italian coffee, which turned into a challenge that led to him inventing what became the Nespresso machine.

-Eric played the long game with his creation, he even began working in the packaging department of the Swiss headquarters of Nestlé, just to get his foot in the door.
+Eric played the long game with his innovation, he even began working in the packaging department of the Swiss headquarters of Nestlé, just to get his foot in the door.

-It wasn’t until several years later when he’d worked his way up to being a food scientist for Nestlé, that he pitched the CEO of Nestlé Japan, on an assignment there, that Nespresso was born.
+It wasn’t until numerous years later on. when he’d worked his way up to being a food scientist for Nestlé, that he pitched the CEO of Nestlé Japan, on an assignment there, that Nespresso was born.

-About 30 years later on., the same clever bloke likewise invented what we understand as the Lavazza pod machine.
-Anyway, Nespresso were the first pod machines, of course there are rather a few others now, including the aforementioned Lavazza, plus Tassimo, Dolce Gusto & the newer Nespresso Vertuo.
+About 30 years later on., the same clever bloke also invented what we know as the Lavazza pod machine.
+Anyway, Nespresso were the first pod machines, of course there are quite a few others now, including the aforementioned Lavazza, plus Tassimo, Dolce Gusto & the newer Nespresso Vertuo.

 Check Price – Amazon UK

-This is among the aforementioned Lavazza machines, invented by the same guy (well, the system he invented was licensed to Lavazza) who invented Nespresso.
+This is one of the aforementioned Lavazza machines, invented by the same guy (well, the system he invented was licensed to Lavazza) who invented Nespresso.

-He initially did it, apparently, because he felt so bad about the amount of damage potentially being done to the environment by the requirement of Aluminium in Nespresso pods, even though there are a lot of Aluminium free, recyclable, and even compostable Nespresso compatible pods these days.
+He initially did it, apparently, due to the truth that he felt so bad about the amount of damage potentially being done to the environment by the requirement of Aluminium in Nespresso pods, although there are a lot of Aluminium free, recyclable, and even compostable Nespresso compatible pods these days.

 The smart bits